John T. Coffee

-John Trousdale Coffee (December 14, 1816 – May 23, 1890) was a Missouri politician, elected to the State Senate and then to the House, where he was elected as Speaker of the House (1856–1858).
+John Trousdale Coffee (December 14, 1816 – May 23, 1890) was an American politician, elected to the State Senate and then to the House, where he was elected as Speaker of the House (1856–1858).
 During the American Civil War, he served as a Confederate officer in Missouri.
 In the late war, he moved to Waco, Texas, and later lived in Georgetown, where he practiced law again.
 He had a total of four wives and thirteen children.

 Early life

 Coffee was born in Smith County, Tennessee where he taught himself law and was admitted to the bar.
 He moved to Springfield, Missouri in 1842 following the deaths of his father and first wife.

 Marriage and family

 Coffee married his first wife in Tennessee.
 After her death in 1842, he migrated to Missouri, where he married again.

 His second wife died in 1845, two weeks after childbirth.
 That year in September, he married for the third time.
 By the end of the Civil War, when they had moved to Waco, Texas, he had a total of seven children.
 After his wife's death, he moved with his family to Georgetown, Texas.

 There he married for the fourth time.
 With his young wife, he had six more children.
+One daughter, Catherine Jane, married rancher John Wesley Snyder.